-Baseline requirements and density bonuses are the recommended strategies to achieve sustainability features and performance within the Station Area.
+Baseline requirements and density bonuses are the recommended strategies to achieve sustainability features and performance within the Station Area, through third-party green building certifications, energy, landscape, and stormwater standards, as well as tree canopy and stream improvements.
 The City should consider how these goals would fit into a menu-approach and which levels of performance or features are desirable as baseline requirements or as density bonus incentives, and any needed policy adjustments to support this.
 They should also explore the potential for partnerships around sustainability, climate action, health and well-being initiatives.